 Department/course summary

-Since its migration to the new university in 1949, the department has also engaged in educational and research activities involving the study of traditional European music theory and the synthesis of new creative forms in the postwar period, serving as a center of excellence for musical creation in Japan.
+Since its establishment in the Tokyo Music School, the predecessor of the Faculty of Music at Tokyo University of the Arts, the Department of Composition has explored and provided instruction in methods and techniques associated with musical composition in modern Western music.
+Since its migration to the new university in 1949, the Department has also engaged in educational and research activities involving the study of traditional European music theory and the synthesis of new creative forms in the postwar period, serving as a center of excellence for musical creation in Japan.

 Policy